Enjoy the View | What’s Trending in Windows and Doors

 Window materials

-Chris Collins, owner of Collins Siding and Windows in Lynchburg, specializes in siding for homes and businesses, vinyl replacement windows, and says vinyl windows are a maintenance-free and economical choice.
+Chris Collins, owner of Collins Siding and Windows in Lynchburg, specializes in vinyl replacement windows, and says vinyl windows are a maintenance-free and economical choice.
 “Grilles, if someone wants them, are between the panes of glass, so they are easier to clean and they don’t need to be painted, and the wood isn’t exposed, so there’s no rot.”

-When it comes to windows there has also been a evolution, one with style in mind.
-Minimizing the frame and sash (the areas outlining the window), and removing or minimizing the grilles (narrow strips of wood, vinyl or metal to visually divide the pane of glass) for a more unobstructed view.
+Collins says there’s been a style move in recent years toward minimizing the frame and sash (the areas outlining the window), and removing or minimizing the grilles (narrow strips of wood, vinyl or metal to visually divide the pane of glass) for a more unobstructed view.

 PHOTOS: COLLINS SIDING AND WINDOWS